SACNet: A Spatially Adaptive Convolution Network for 2D Multi-organ Medical Segmentation: Experiment

 \subsection{Setups}

 The model and experiments were implemented using PyTorch 2.2.0 and the CUDA toolkit 12.1, with all experiments conducted on an NVIDIA 3090 24G GPU.
 To improve computational efficiency, the resolution of all training, validation, and test images was resized to 224×224.
-We used a batch size of 18, an initial learning rate of $3 \times 10^{-4}$, and trained the models for 400 epochs.
-All models were trained using a combination of t-vMF Dice Loss and cross-entropy losses, incorporating our proposed continuity dynamic adaptive algorithm.
-The AdamW optimizer was used, employing cosine learning rate decay.
-For better model initialization, we initialized the model parameters with weights pre-trained on ImageNet-1k.
-The DSC and the HD95 were used as metrics to evaluate segmentation accuracy.
-During training, the best validation weights were recorded to test the performance of our model.
+We used a batch size of 18, an initial learning rate of $3 \times 10^{-4}$, and trained the models for 400 epochs.For better model initialization, we initialized the model parameters with weights pre-trained on ImageNet-1k.